European activist files complaints against Apple's tracking tool

 While Schrems has won legal victories in Europe against Facebook’s privacy practices, the U.S. social network has been able to adapt its targeted online advertising model.

-Reporting by Kirsti Knolle, additional reporting by Douglas Busvine.
-Editing by Jane Merriman, Louise Heavens and Edmund Blair
+Reporting by Kirsti Knolle; Additional reporting by Douglas Busvine and Inti Landauro; Editing by Jane Merriman, Louise Heavens and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.